Baipyrus/nvim-config/README.md

 > **NOTE**
 > [Backup](#FAQ) your previous configuration (if any exists)

-Requirements:
-* Make sure to review the readmes of the plugins if you are experiencing errors.
-In particular:
-  * [ripgrep](https://github.com/BurntSushi/ripgrep#installation) is required for multiple [telescope](https://github.com/nvim-telescope/telescope.nvim#suggested-dependencies) pickers.

 Neovim's configurations are located under the following path:

 | Shell | PATH |